xtreamsrl/ngx-validation-errors/README.md

 </form>
 ```

-According to the Validators set in the FormControl the errors appears when the input is invalid, dirty and touched.
+According to the Validators set in the FormControl the errors appear when the input is invalid, dirty and touched.

 ### Clearing

-The ValidationContextComponent has a imperative clear that resets all fields removing all errors.
+The ValidationContextComponent has an imperative clear that resets all the fields removing all the errors.

 ```
 import {ValidationContextComponent} from '@xtream/ngx-validation-errors';